bzika2001/cloudworx-azure-fundamentals/Day-1/01-cloud-computing.md

 ## What is cloud computing?

 Cloud computing is a technology that enables users to **access and use computing resources**, such as servers,storage, and applications, over the internet.
-Instead of owning and maintaining physical hardware, users can leverage remote servers hosted in **data centers** to store data, run applications, and perform various computing tasks.
+Instead of owning and maintaining physical hardware, users can leverage remote servers hosted in **data centers** to store data, run applications, and perform various computing tasks.However, typically they include:

+- **Compute power** - such as Linux servers or web applications
+- **Storage** - such as files and databases
+- **Networking** - such as secure connections between the cloud provider and your company
+- **Analytics** - such as visualizing telemetry and performance data

 **Data center**